 What is cottagecore all about?

 This trend calls on the beauty and nostalgia of a slower, more agricultural life, and it trickles down not only into our decor but into our activities.
-For instance, reading a book of poetry in a cozy nook or knitting our own blankets ahead of winter's arrival can be seen as cottagecore.
+For instance, baking homemade bread in a quaint kitchen or knitting our own blankets ahead of winter's arrival can be seen as cottagecore.

-While the aesthetic's influence on the domestic really took off during the beginning of the COVID-19 pandemic (hello, sourdough!), some say its roots are thousands of years old.
+While the aesthetic's influence on the domestic really took off in 2020 — we can't forget when everyone's Instagram feeds became dedicated to sourdough — some say its roots are thousands of years old.
 After all, people have been romanticizing the pastoral since, well, forever.

 Cottagecore is all about bringing nature into your space.